From $100K to $120K per Month: The 5-Month Optimization After the First Ceiling

 The Executive Summary

-SaaS platform owners sitting around $100K/month risk locking in 42% margins and fragile operations by chasing more customers; a 5-month optimization path lifts margin toward 50% and builds $150K-ready infrastructure.
+Founder-operators sitting around $100K/month risk locking in 42% margins and fragile systems by chasing more customers instead of fixing leaks that block $150K-ready infrastructure.

-What you’ll learn: How to use The Five Numbers margin audit, remove $3K–$5K in waste, cut onboarding from 8 days to 1 day, lift activation from 72% to 83%, increase team output 30%, and build $150K-ready systems.
+What you’ll learn: How to use The Five Numbers margin audit to cut $3K–$5K in waste, compress onboarding from 8 days to 1 day, and lift activation from 72% to 83%.

-What changes if you apply it: You move from a “works but leaky” $100K machine at 42% margin to a $120K operation at 50% margin, faster cycles, higher revenue per customer, and infrastructure that doesn’t snap when volume climbs.
+What changes if you apply it: You shift from a leaky $100K machine at 42% margin to a $120K operation at 50% margin with faster cycles and higher revenue per customer.

-Time to implement: Expect 5 months of focused optimization across margin, process, team, customer value, and infrastructure, with roughly 10–18 hours of work per month to complete the transition.
+Time to implement: Expect 5 months of focused changes across margin, process, team, customer value, and infrastructure in 10–18 hours of founder work per month.

 Everything functions.
 Nothing breaks.
 The machine works.